altruios/namshubettulpa/public/namshubettuple/confrontation.md

 *Felix turned to Kent and gestured with his head to hurry up* ~It went on like that, about one in ten would have seen him, pointing to where they last saw him go~ 'K::how far can he go, he has a shopping cart'
-*They walked around a street corner*
+*They walked around a corner, down another street* 'K::All downhill'
 ~The cityscape looming above them~
 ~They were directed into an alley~
-~There he was: leaning over his cart walking out of the alley~ ~He had just come out of some line - leading to a makeshift structure of card board boxes~ *Felix fiddled with his phone, then reached up to push it in the thief's face* "K::No. None of that."
+~There he was: leaning over his cart~
+*He pushed his shopping cart down the alley towards kent* ~He had just come out of some line - leading to a makeshift structure Kent had a poor view of~ *Felix fiddled with his phone, then reached up to push it in the thief's face* "K::No. None of that."
 *Kent snatched the phone out of Felix's grip*